DimmaDont/all-slain/README.md

 The program can also be run with the game log file as the first parameter in a terminal.\
 For example: `E:\allslain.exe E:\StarCitizen\PTU\Game.log`

+To run the script instead of the exe, see [Running the script](#running-the-script).

 > [!TIP]
 > Previous log files can be found in the `logbackups` folder.